 Paisley Halloween Festival

-The town of Paisley, near Glasgow, will be hauntingly transformed as more than 500 costumed young people and outdoor performers parade through the streets along with a series of spooktacular floats designed by young people.
-The Paisley Halloween Festival is expected to happen on October 25th and 26th.
+The town of Paisley, near Glasgow, is hauntingly transformed as more than 500 costumed young people and outdoor performers parade through the streets along with a series of spooktacular floats.
+The Paisley Halloween Festival is staged in late October annually.

 Samhuinn Fire Festival

 The Samhuinn Fire Festival on top of Calton Hill really is a feast for the senses.
-The Celtic festival (which is organised by the Beltane Fire Society) takes you back to the traditions of Samhuinn – the pagan celebration of the end of the harvest season and arrival of winter, and is usually held in April.
+The Celtic festival (which is organized by the Beltane Fire Society) takes you back to the traditions of Samhuinn – the pagan celebration of the end of the harvest season and arrival of winter, and is usually held in April.

 Mercat Tours Ghost Tour

-You start out by following a cloaked guide through the creepy back streets while listening to stories of murder, torture, and hangings from yesteryear, and finish with a visit to the eerie Blair Street underground vaults – widely acknowledged as one of the most haunted places in Scotland.
-The tours operate throughout the year.
+You start out by following a cloaked guide through the creepy back streets while listening to stories of murder, torture and hangings from yesteryear, and finish with a visit to the eerie Blair Street underground vaults – widely acknowledged as one of the most haunted places in Scotland.

 I hope you’ve enjoyed this insight into some of the dastardly deeds and ghostly goings-on that have occurred in these historic Scottish attractions, and I sincerely hope it hasn’t put you off coming to visit us in the future.